 What is clear is that although some of the established financial community has retained its skepticism, Bitcoin has outperformed the stock market and major commodities over the long term.
 The value of Bitcoin today continues to rise.

-Over the 10 years ended 1 July 2021, Bitcoin’s price grew at a compound annual growth rate of 116.41%.
+Over the 10 years that ended 1 July 2021, Bitcoin’s price grew at a compound annual growth rate of 116.41%.
 Gold?
 1.82%.
 Nasdaq?
 17.77%.
-Figures like these make Bitcoin worth consideration from any serious investor.
+Data like this makes Bitcoin worth consideration from any serious investor.

-Analyzing Bitcoin’s Price History
+Analyzing Bitcoin’s price history

 Technical analysis involves looking at a BTC chart to make sense of previous price movements.
-With Bitcoin, as with many other tradable assets, large price swings are often accompanied by spikes in trading volume, as a large number of users buy or sell coins on exchanges.
+With Bitcoin, as with many other tradable assets, large price swings are often accompanied by spikes in trading volume, as a large number of users buy or sell coins on crypto exchanges.

 Fundamental analysis, on the other hand, is based on tracing the effects of world events and economic conditions on Bitcoin’s price.
-For example, Bitcoin’s price generally responds to government announcements of stricter or looser regulations on cryptocurrency trading.
+For example, Bitcoin’s value generally responds to government announcements of stricter or looser regulations on cryptocurrency trading.

-Factors Influencing the Bitcoin Price
+Factors influencing the Bitcoin price

 Bitcoin has a fixed total supply, so it is resistant to the inflation that plagues fiat currencies.
 This suggests that Bitcoin can sometimes outperform traditional currencies over the long term.

 The price of Bitcoin also sometimes moves with or in response to changes in the wider economy.

 A significant portion of all Bitcoins are held in the treasuries of public and private companies and ETF-like trusts.
-In addition to lowering the supply available on the open market, institutional Bitcoin investment could inspire confidence in the cryptocurrency and encourage more retail investment – which is another important driver of Bitcoin’s price.
+In addition to lowering the circulating supply of BTC assets available on the open market, institutional Bitcoin investment could inspire confidence in the cryptocurrency and encourage more retail investment – which is another important driver of Bitcoin’s price.

-Live Bitcoin Value and Market Cap
+Live Bitcoin value and market cap

-Bitcoin Price FAQ
+Bitcoin price FAQ

 Bitcoin price history shows that BTC has recorded a peak value of EUR.

-How Can I Buy Bitcoin?
+How can I buy Bitcoin?

-How is the price of Bitcoin calculated?
+How is Bitcoin’s price calculated?

 When will the next halving happen?

 The most recent halving occurred on 11 May 2020 and the next one is expected to happen in the spring of 2024.
 Historically, halving has had little or no impact on Bitcoin’s value or market cap.

-When will the max supply be reached?
+When will the maximum supply be reached?

-The price of Bitcoin has been on a wild ride from the very start.
+The value of Bitcoin has been on a wild ride from the very start.
 Extreme volatility has led to periodic surges and crashes.
 The current value of Bitcoin is derived from the balance of supply and demand in the markets, and it constantly changes.